Skip to Content

 Make this Vanilla Frosting Without Powdered Sugar the next time you make a cake or cupcakes.
 It's so light and fluffy and delicious!

-Fluffy Vanilla Icing – Homemade Frosting Without Powdered Sugar
+Fluffy Vanilla Icing – Delicious Frosting

-• 5 Tablespoons of flour (yeah you think I am crazy 🙂 – but it works!)
+• 5 Tablespoons of flour (yeah, you think I am crazy 🙂 – but it works!)

 • 1 cup of sugar (granulated sugar, white sugar)